Office Reader

 Performance and Stability

-• Rendering work is guarded by a cancellation token so stale results are discarded.
+• Rendering work is guarded by cancellation and file-revision tokens so stale results are discarded.

 • Word content is rendered into a temporary buffer before replacing the visible preview.